Experience Marlborough’s Natural Attractions

 3. The Queen Charlotte Track

 For a multi-day wilderness experience, check out the Queen Charlotte Track.
-The 71km Queen Charlotte Track in the Marlborough Sounds takes 3-5 days to walk/2-3 days to cycle.
+The 71km (44-mile) Queen Charlotte Track in the Marlborough Sounds takes 3-5 days to walk/2-3 days to cycle.
 The journey is worth the effort with stunning ridgeline views, awesome bush walks and opportunity to see heaps of birds!
-For more information on biking the trail, check out Mountain Biking in Marlborough, and walking the trail in Marlborough – Guide for Backpackers.
+For more information on biking the trail, check out Mountain Biking in Marlborough.

 Location: Marlborough Sounds